 He drops food, smearing the priceless magic book and makes demands, but he doesn’t do anything.
 Arete is locked in the dungeon and the key magicked into a frog.

-There is something odd going on in this place.
+There is something odd about this Tower.

 It is based on a book by Diana Coles, called The Clever Princess, which fits, but naming it after Princess Arete makes the film more surprising, especially if you go into expecting a traditional disneyfied princess story.